qmk/qmk_firmware/docs/features/led_matrix.md

 This feature allows you to use LED matrices driven by external drivers.
 It hooks into the backlight system so you can use the same keycodes as backlighting to control it.

-If you want to use RGB LED's you should use the [RGB Matrix Subsystem](rgb_matrix) instead.
+If you want to use RGB LEDs, you should use the [RGB Matrix Subsystem](rgb_matrix) instead.

 ## Driver Configuration {#driver-configuration}

 LED Matrix is an abstraction layer on top of an underlying LED driver API.
-The list of supported LED drivers is below; see the respective documentation for information on how to configure the driver.
+The list of supported LED drivers is given below; see the respective documentation for information on how to configure the driver.

 |Driver                               |Max LEDs|
 |-------------------------------------|--------|